FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Implementations MAY add their own attributes.
-Those additional attributes may be required by the implementation even if they are not required by MLRsearch specification.
+Those additional attributes may be required by the implementation even if they are not required by MLRsearch Specification.
 But it is RECOMMENDED for those implementations to support missing attributes by providing reasonable default values.
+{::comment}

+    [MB89]: I guess I understand what is meant here, but I think this should be reworded to avoid what can be seen as inconsistency: do not support vs. support a default.

+    [VP]: Yes, probably worth a separate subsection, distinguishing automated implementations from manual processes.

+    [MK]: TODO
+{:/comment}

 For example, implementations with Goal Initial Trial Durations may also require users to specify "how quickly" should Trial Durations increase.